Pennsylvania detectives killed in an ambush are remembered for saving lives and helping others

 “To know Cody was to know a man of unmatched dedication, grit, and unwavering selflessness,” his former wrestling coaches said in a statement on social media.

-His high school football legend includes intercepting a pass from Chad Henne — who went on to quarterback in the NFL — and returning it for a touchdown.
+One high school football feat remains legendary: Becker intercepted a pass from Chad Henne — who went on to quarterback in the NFL — and returned it for a touchdown.

 But he was most accomplished in wrestling.

-Becker went on to wrestle at Millersville University, even qualifying for the NCAA's Division 1 wrestling tournament in 2007.
-He returned to Spring Grove to mentor wrestlers there, an example of what the coaches say was unmatched humility and selflessness, “always putting others before himself — traits that carried through every aspect of his life.”
+Becker went on to wrestle at Millersville University, even qualifying for the NCAA’s Division 1 wrestling tournament in 2007.
+He returned to Spring Grove to mentor wrestlers there, an example of what the coaches say was unmatched humility and selflessness.

-Soon after joining the police force, Becker was honored for rescuing a mother and three children who were trapped on the third floor of a burning apartment building.
-The rescue included Becker climbing onto a second-story roof and catching the children as the mother dropped them into his arms, according to an FBI commendation bulletin.

-Becker loved being a cop, said Andy Ziegler, a lawyer who grew up with Cody.
+Becker loved being a police officer, said Andy Ziegler, a lawyer who grew up with Cody.

 “He loved being able to help people.
 I mean, that was the big thing for him is he knew he was making a difference and he knew that he was helping people,” Ziegler said.